socketstream/socketstream/doc/guide/en/client_side_templates.md

 ss.client.templateEngine.use('ember');
 ```

-As built-in template engines are only simple wrappers, most of the time you'll want to use one of the several template languages supported via optional modules on NPM:
+As built-in template engines are only simple wrappers, most of the time you'll want to use one of the several template languages supported via optional modules on npm:

 * [ss-hogan](https://github.com/socketstream/ss-hogan) Mustache templates (compiled on the server, requires small client-side lib).
 This is our recommended template engine.
 * [ss-coffeekup](https://github.com/socketstream/ss-coffeekup) CoffeeKup templates (compiled on the server, no client-side code required)